npfs/npfs.github.io/cca.md

 ![][Patient_ID]

-Gather these details accurately, filling out all the boxes on the screen and confirming back with the caller.
+Gather these details accurately, filling out all the boxes on the screen and confirming back with the Caller.
 You must check spellings to ensure accuracy, using the phonetic alphabet where appropriate

 The phonetic alphabet is available on every page in the grey floating panel on the right hand side

 Patient Details must be entered correctly for the patient to be able to collect Antivirals (if they are issued).

-If you make any errors in entering the information you must use the **\'Undo\'** feature to return to the necessary page to correct the information while the caller is still talking to you.
+If you make any errors in entering the information you must use the **\'Undo\'** feature to return to the necessary page to correct the information while the Caller is still talking to you.

 ## Clinical Assessment Questions

 These questions must be read from the screen **word-for-word**.
 Use pauses to allow the Caller to think and respond.
 If the Caller struggles to understand, you may use the alternative wording provided in the grey floating panel on the right.

-Allow the caller time to respond to each question, do not click on a button until they have confirmed their answer to each question.
+Allow the Caller time to respond to each question, do not click on a button until they have confirmed their answer to each question.

 For the flu symptom question, pause to identify whether the Patient has a high temperature **before** moving on to read out symptoms.